Skip to main content

 opts.onlyheaders

-onlyheaders: 0 - determines reading data, if enabled (1), only headers are received
+onlyheaders: 0 - determines reading data, if enabled (1), receives only headers

 opts.recurse

-recurse: N - maximum number of redirect hops, defaults to 7, use 0 to disable redirection redirects
+recurse: N - maximum number of redirect steps, default 7, use 0 to disable following redirects

 opts.proxyretries

-proxyretries: N - number of request attempts, defaults to the value from the scraper settings
+proxyretries: N - number of request execution attempts, by default taken from scraper settings

 opts.parsecodes

-parsecodes: { ... } - list of HTTP response codes that the scraper will consider successful, defaults to the value from the scraper settings.
-If you specify '*': 1, all responses will be considered successful.
+parsecodes: { ... } - list of HTTP response codes that the scraper will consider successful, by default taken from scraper settings.
+If '*': 1 is specified, all responses will be considered successful.

 Example: